-She has worked extensively in theatre, television and radio since graduating from the Victorian College of the Arts in 1990.
+She has worked extensively in theatre, television and radio since graduating from the Victorian College of the Arts.
 Her television credits include Rosehaven, Death or Liberty, Blue Heelers, GP, Janus, The Flying Doctors, Neighbours and A Country Practice.
 Jane has performed for Melbourne Theatre Company, with various independent theatre companies within Melbourne including La Mama and in A Midsummer Night’s Dream in the Royal Botanical Gardens of Melbourne, Adelaide and Sydney.

 For Blue Cow Theatre Jane has performed in the one-woman show Grounded, directed by Annette Downs (awarded the 2016 Tasmanian Theatre Award for Best Performance by a Female, professional category), Terminus by Irish playwright Mark O’Rowe and the premiere and return seasons of The State of the Tasmanian Economy by Jonathan Biggins.
 Jane was the Assistant Director to Scott Rankin for Big hArt’s World Premiere production of Blue Angel for Tasmanian International Arts Festival 2015.